VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/README.md

 4. Extend the alcohol section to include alcohol impacts on breast feeding.
 5. Recommended eating habits (what is good to eat instead of what is bad)
 6. what about drinking water?!
+7. labour pain relief.
+What is epidural, how does that translate to the dutch reality?

 ## Contributing